 - stand (v.)

-- Old English standan "occupy a place; stand firm; congeal; stay, continue, abide; be valid, be, exist, take place; oppose, resist attack; stand up, be on one's feet; consist, amount to" (class VI strong verb; past tense stod, past participle standen), from Proto-Germanic *sta-n-d- (cf. Old Norse standa, Old Saxon and Gothic standan, Old High German stantan, parallel with simpler forms, e.g. Swedish stå, Dutch staan, German stehen [see discussion in OED]), from PIE root *sta- "to stand" (see stet).
+- Old English standan "occupy a place; stand firm; congeal; stay, continue, abide; be valid, be, exist, take place; oppose, resist attack; stand up, be on one's feet; consist, amount to" (class VI strong verb; past tense stod, past participle standen), from Proto-Germanic *sta-n-d- (cognates: Old Norse standa, Old Saxon and Gothic standan, Old High German stantan, parallel with simpler forms, such as Swedish stå, Dutch staan, German stehen [see discussion in OED]), from PIE root *sta- "to stand" (see stet).

 Sense of "to exist, be present" is attested from c.1300.
 Meaning "encounter without flinching" is from 1590s; weaker sense of "put up with" is from 1620s.
 Meaning "to submit" (to chances, etc.) is from c.1700.
 Meaning "to pay for as a treat" is from 1821.
 Meaning "become a candidate for office" is from 1550s.
 Nautical sense of "hold a course at sea" is from 1620s.
 Meaning "to be so high when standing" is from 1831.